VladRassokhin/intellij-annotations-instrumenter-maven-plugin/README.md

 License Information
 ==============================================
-Copyright 2013-2015 Eris IT AB
+Copyright 2013-2016 Eris IT AB

-Licensed under the Apache License, Version 2.0 (the "License");
+Licensed under the Apache License, Version 2.0

 Original License:

 Copyright 2000-2012 JetBrains s.r.o.

-Licensed under the Apache License, Version 2.0 (the "License");
-you may not use this file except in compliance with the License.
+Licensed under the Apache License, Version 2.0 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at